-Banks should not deny education loans to students based on low CIBIL score, says Kerala HC
+Banks should not deny education loans to students for low credit rating score, says Kerala HC

 Justice PV Kunhikrishnan said that banks should adopt a humanitarian approach while considering such applications.